View-my-Git-Lab-krafi/PiperClipTTS/README.md

    python pipercliptts.py
    ```

-2. The GUI will open, allowing you to select a voice model and adjust the speech speed.
+2. The GUI will open, allowing you to select a voice model, translation languages, and adjust the speech speed.

-3. Once you start monitoring, the program will detect any new text copied to the clipboard and convert it to speech using the selected TTS model.
+3. Once you start monitoring, the program will detect any new text copied to the clipboard, translate it (if selected), and convert it to speech using the chosen TTS model.

 ## Configuration